Mavinga National Park

-Mavinga is a National Park in Kuando Kubango Province in south-eastern Angola.
+Mavinga is a national park in Cuando Province in south-eastern Angola.
 It covers an area of 46076 km2.
-The Park was proclaimed in 2011 along with the neighbouring Luengue-Luiana National Park, which measures 22610 km2.
+The park was proclaimed in 2011 along with the neighbouring Luengue-Luiana National Park, which measures 22610 km2.
 The two parks are contiguous and managed as a single unit.
-The parks were created to conserve the areas’ high ecological and biological value.
+The parks were created to conserve the areas' high ecological and biological value.
 Mavinga forms the western border of Africa's largest conservation area, the Kavango-Zambezi Trans-Frontier Conservation Area (KaZa TFCA).

 History

 Wildlife populations were drastically reduced during the Angolan Civil War (1975 to 2002).
 The Park was proclaimed in 2011 along with Luengue-Luiana National Park.

 Climate

 The region has a Tropical Savanna Climate.
 Average annual rainfall varies from about 600 to 1000 mm.

 Geography and access

 The road network within the park is fairly well developed, though many of these roads are either in poor condition, or inaccessible because of landmines remaining from the Angolan Civil War.